India

 support this work

-Donations to this project will go towards paying the small fees required to apply for various schemes and ID documents, which currently amount to about US$100 each month.
-Either click the PayPal button, and choose “India team: Government Services” from the drop-down list, or click the “Other Ways to Donate” button for other options.
+Donations to this project will go towards paying the small fees required to apply for various schemes and ID documents, and help subsidise half the upfront cost of government gas connections.
+The current monthly budget for this project is about US$400 per month.
+Either click the PayPal button, and choose “India Projects” from the drop-down list, or click the “Other Ways to Donate” button for other options.
 100% of donations will be sent directly to the project.

 While we are excited about the work we are already involved in, there are many more areas we would love to move in as a team: